Teeth Whitening at Whitewing Dentistry

 - Medical conditions such as dentinogenesis imperfecta

 Before scheduling a tooth whitening treatment, you should schedule a routine cleaning and exam.
-During a cleaning appointment, your team at WhiteWing Dental in McAllen or La Feria will be able to remove tartar and possibly other stains that can help to improve the appearance of your teeth as well.
+During a cleaning appointment, your team at WhiteWing Dental in McAllen or La Feria will be able to remove tartar and possibly other stains.
+This can also help to improve the appearance of your teeth.

 Teeth Whitening Options